 - Improving institutional resilience policies and practice adopted by Commonwealth universities – e.g. developing tools, training and approaches to support contingency and continuity of operations planning at higher education institutions

-- This funding is only available for ACU members and applicants are encouraged to collaborate with other ACU member institutions to promote further Commonwealth partnerships.
+- Open to Association of Commonwealth Universities (ACU) members and they encourage applicants to collaborate with other ACU member institutions to promote further Commonwealth partnerships.